-No studies have been conducted to evaluate the effects of Rebif® on fertility in humans.
-In studies in normally cycling female cynomolgus monkeys given daily sc injections of Rebif® for six months at doses of up to 9 times the recommended weekly human dose (based on body surface area), no effects were observed on either menstrual cycling or serum estradiol levels.
-The validity of extrapolating doses used in animal studies to human doses is not established.
-In male monkeys, the same doses of Rebif® had no demonstrable adverse effects on sperm count, motility, morphology, or function.
+In studies in normally cycling female cynomolgus monkeys given daily subcutaneous injections of interferon beta for six months at doses of up to 9 times the recommended weekly human dose (based on body surface area), no effects were observed on either menstrual cycling or serum estradiol levels.
+In male monkeys, the same doses of interferon beta had no demonstrable adverse effects on sperm count, motility, morphology, or function.

 Pregnancy Category C

 There are no adequate and well-controlled studies in pregnant women.
 REBIF should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

 In a study in pregnant cynomolgus monkeys, interferon beta was administered daily (intramuscular doses approximately 1, 2, and 7 times the maximum recommended cumulative weekly human dose, based on body surface area) either throughout the period of organogenesis or later in pregnancy (gestation day 90 to term).
 No adverse effects on embryofetal development were observed; however, the possibility of adverse effects cannot be ruled out because of the small number of animals tested (six per dose group at each developmental period).

 It is not known whether REBIF is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when REBIF is administered to a nursing woman.

 Safety and effectiveness in pediatric patients have not been established.